|Are you conducting a regular maintenance and servicing schedule on your boat to ensure you, your friends and family's safety at sea?

 Look for any unexpected scratches and dents and look inside the boat for water leaks.
 Make sure the bung plugs still fit securely and check that the navigation lights and bilge pumps are working correctly.

 Have a quick scan of the trailer immediately after launching your boat.
 Check that the rollers are in good condition, winch cable is secure, lights working and that corrosion is minimal.
+Check out our other tips for checking over your trailer here.

 You should do a boat walk through (inside and out) about 3-4 times a year to look for normal wear and tear and to keep a general eye out for problems.
 Also check all ropes for wear and tear or damage.